Taking low-dose aspirin at least three times per week may reduce women’s risk of breast cancer by up to 20 percent, a new study suggests.

 Overall, the researchers found that women who reported using low-dose aspirin at least three times weekly were 16 percent less likely to develop breast cancer, compared with women who used low-dose aspirin less frequently.

-Looking at breast cancer subtypes, the team found that the risk of developing HR-positive/HER2-negative breast cancer was 20 percent lower for women who took low-dose aspirin at least three times per week.
+Looking at breast cancer subtypes, the team found that the risk of developing HR-positive/HER2-negative breast cancer was

 No link was found between the use of other NSAIDs and the risk of breast cancer, the team reports.